HepSA Community News

 Sessions conducted thus far have shown participants have gained a strong understanding of blood borne viruses.
 Over 98 per cent gave correct answers to knowledge-based questions such as, ‘Is there a vaccination for hepatitis B?’ and ‘Is there a treatment to cure hepatitis C?’.

-Participants also showed a strong understanding of potential stigma and discrimination with over 80 per cent answering, “over 80 per cent “no” to the question ‘Should you ask someone if they are living with a blood borne virus?’ and “yes” to ‘It is Illegal to discriminate against someone living with a blood borne virus?’
+Participants also showed a strong understanding of potential stigma and discrimination with over 80 per cent answering, “no” to the question ‘Should you ask someone if they are living with a blood borne virus?’ and “yes” to ‘It is Illegal to discriminate against someone living with a blood borne virus?’

 Some comments from participants include ‘Very well presented and gave information relevant to our field’, ‘Very thorough, good factual information’, and ‘The presenter was very conversant with the subject matter’.